MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-get-started.md

 ### 5.1 Using OpenID Connect identity provider

-If you configured the [Microsoft identity provider](#step-5-protect-your-azure-function), skip this step.
+If you configured the [Microsoft identity provider](#step-5-protect-your-azure-function), skip this step and proceed to [test the application](#step-6-test-the-application).

 Otherwise, if the Azure Function is hosted under a different tenant than the tenant in which your custom authentication extension is registered, follow these steps to protect your function:

 1. Sign in to the [Azure portal](https://portal.azure.com), then navigate and select the function app you previously published.
 1. Select **Authentication** in the menu on the left.